adityapawar327/Surveillance_System/README.md

 # 🚨 Advanced Person Detection Surveillance System

 A modern, real-time surveillance system using YOLOv8 and ByteTracker for accurate person detection and tracking.
-Features a Gradio web interface, Twilio SMS alerts, and GPU acceleration support.
+Features a Gradio web interface, Twilio SMS alerts, GPU acceleration support, and automatic saving of output video during detection events.

 ---